The Complete History of Football Betting

 The one alternative was to take part in the weekly pools.
 These were first introduced by Littlewoods in 1923 and proved popular.
 The pools still exist today, but are very different from the football betting online that most of us know and love.
 This was typically a points based scoring system, where punters would get points based on how close their guesses of the result of up to 12 games was to the actual score.

-The early 20th Century also saw some of the biggest online bookmakers establish their companies.
+The early 20th Century also saw some of the UK’s major bookmakers establish their companies.
 William Hill and Coral followed Ladbrokes, which had already opened in 1902, but at that time, were still focused almost entirely on horse and dog racing.
 Outside of the pools then, football gambling during this period would have had a seedy element to it, with punters likely forced to place their bets with criminal gangs.

 The Rise of Football Betting

 All this was soon to change however.
 After the 1960 Gambling Act legalised gambling, betting shops began to spring up all over the country the following year.
 From this point, football fans could legally bet on football in other ways than just the pool bets.
-This was a hugely important step in the history of football betting and a crucial time in the history of bookmakers’ betting shops.
+This was a hugely important step in the history of English football betting and a crucial time in the history of bookmakers’ betting shops.